 "When I look back at my time at Penn, one of the best parts of my college experience was my major: Science, Technology, and Society.
 I was able to meet frequently with professors and develop close relationships, take a variety of fascinating lecture and seminar courses, work passionately on my thesis for over a year with continuous help and support from my advisors, and create lasting friendships with other STSC major students."

 "STSC challenged me to examine the relationships between science and technology, and the material, social, religious, political, and cultural environments in which these practices occur.
 This type of thinking and approach, along with the writing and research skills I developed, have been applicable to many aspects of my job and graduate level courses."

 "My coursework taught me to approach all tasks with clear and rational thinking.
 It has shown me the rewards of perseverance, innovation, and careful attention to detail.
 These lessons will translate well when developing complex solutions in the business world."

 For Prospective Students

 - This website contains detailed information about the major and we urge prospective students to study it thoroughly in advance of contacting faculty or visiting campus.

 - Any appointments with faculty must be arranged prior to visiting campus and depend on faculty schedules and availability.

-- If you wish to speak with the STSC Chair, Dr. Etienne Benson (ebenson@sas) or Associate Director Dr. Ann Greene (angreene@sas) please contact them by email to arrange an appointment.
+- If you wish to speak with the STSC Chair or Associate Chair, please contact them by email to arrange an appointment.